Sejmou/exploring-spotify-charts/README.md

 pip install -e .
 ```

+The first two commands create and activate a conda environment with Python 3.10 and install the required Python package dependencies.
+The final command installs my custom helper Python package.
+Afterwards it should be possible to run all the data exploration scripts and notebooks in `data_exploration_and_crawling`.

 #### Addtional note regarding Spotify API
-The scripts related to fetching data from Spotify use `spotipy` (a lightweight python library for getting data from the Spotify API) and require some additional configuration.
+The scripts related to fetching data from Spotify (e.g. `data_exploration_and_crawling/track_data_combined/data_crawling/fetch_audio_features.py`) use `spotipy`,a lightweight python library for getting data from the Spotify API, and require some additional configuration.
 Create an `.env` file with the following content (you will need to create a Spotify Developer account and create a new application there to get the client ID and secret):
 ```
 SPOTIPY_CLIENT_ID='our-client-id-would-be-here'
 SPOTIPY_CLIENT_SECRET='our-client-secret-would-be-here'